hmrc/employee-expenses-frontend/README.md

 Half of this service is unauthenticated, asking a number of eligibility questions to ensure a user is able to claim before passing them through to GG for sign in and completion.

+The service also hosts the routes, pages and a session repo that link PSUBS, WFH and FRE claim journeys into one merged journey.

 This service does not have it's own backend for updating NPS, instead it uses TAI for this integration.

 ### Dependencies